Gold Signals – A Beginner’s Guide, Part 1

 Something interesting about South Africa is that it was the world’s largest producer of gold until 2006.
 Since 1980, however, its gold production has fallen an incredible 85 percent.
 Some of the factors which contributed to this massive decline were the rise in labor costs and, of course, all the stoppages caused by striking laborers demanding higher salaries and better benefits.

-Mexico’s gold production decreased in 2018 from the 130,500 kilograms produced in 2017.
+Mexico’s gold production decreased in 2018 and 2019 from the 130,500 kilograms produced in 2017.
 Nevertheless, there have been numerous new discoveries and new mining developments in the region as of late.

-Uzbekistan’s gold production stayed constant from 2017 to 2018.
+Uzbekistan’s gold production stayed constant from 2017 to 2018 and into 2019.
 There hasn’t been much investment in prospecting lately, and the country has been mining from old mines for quite a while.

 The Fimiston Open Pit, also known as the Super Pit (Kalgoorlie, Western Australia), was Australia’s largest opencast gold mine until 2016.
 Since then, the Newmont Boddington mine, which is also in Western Australia, has been the largest.

 That’s a lot of gold!
 Of course, if we take into account the size of this continent, this extremely large number makes more sense.
 As mentioned earlier, Australia’s gold production in 2016 was 270,000 kilograms, which is 2.842% of its natural reserves.
 If the country continued to mine gold at this rate (which isn’t quite possible for practical reasons), it would be able to keep producing gold for the next 35 odd years.